7 Best Sources Of Magnesium

 Few people are aware of the enormous role that magnesium has in our health:

-Magnesium is important for almost all bodily functions, improves the immune system, prevents the development of inflammation that's associated with the development of certain cancers, improves heart health.
-May even reduce the risk of a heart attack.
+Magnesium is important for almost all bodily functions, improves the immune system, prevents the development of inflammation that is associated with the development of certain cancers, improves heart health, and may even reduce the risk of a heart attack.

 Research shows that daily intake of magnesium reduces the risk of developing diabetes by 33% and that the intake of this mineral helps with depression and migraine.
-Although this mineral is available as a supplement, experts suggest that it's best to take it the natural way that's through food.
+Although this mineral is available as a supplement, experts suggest that it is best to take it the natural way that is through food.
 Here’s a list of foods that are considered the best sources of magnesium.

 1. Leafy green vegetables

 Leafy green vegetables contain key minerals and vitamins, which are crucial for the health of the organism.
-Spinach, kale.
-Chard are the best natural sources of magnesium, thus it's recommended to be often consumed.
+Spinach, kale, and chard are the best natural sources of magnesium, thus it is recommended to be often consumed.

 2. Nuts and seeds

 Only 70 grams of pumpkin seeds provide almost 100% of the recommended daily magnesium intake.
-Nuts and other seeds extremely rich in this mineral are almonds, sunflower seeds, Brazil nuts, cashews, pine nuts.
-Flax seeds.
+Nuts and other seeds extremely rich in this mineral are almonds, sunflower seeds, Brazil nuts, cashews, pine nuts, and flax seeds.
 All this is great as an afternoon snack because it increases the level of energy and provides a feeling of satiety.

 Nuts Contain Magnesium